natemaia/dk/README.md

 It's no secret that there are too many window managers in the linux world..
 Here's another.

-A large portions of the code are based or pulled directly from dwm so most behavior is the same *(for now)*.
+A large portion of the code is based on dwm so most behavior is the same *(for now)*.
-While while there are no set limitations for what yax is to achieve, I appreciate the suckless approach.
+There are no set limitations for what yax should achieve, I appreciate the suckless approach.

 In terms of features yax takes a more standard approach to virtual desktops, this will help with incorporating external programs *(status bars and the like)*